promptfoo/promptfoo/site/docs/contributing.md

 # Contributing Guidelines for Promptfoo

-Thank you for your interest in contributing to Promptfoo!
 We welcome contributions from the community to help make this project better.
+In particular, we welcome:

+- bugfixes.
+- documentation updates including examples and guides.
+- updates to providers including capabilities.
+- features that make your use of promptfoo easier.

+- If you are not sure where to start, we have a list of [good first issues](https://github.com/promptfoo/promptfoo/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) to help you get started.
+You can also join our [Discord community](https://discord.gg/gHPS9jjfbs) to get help from the maintainers.

-## Code of Conduct
+## Background

-We follow the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/).
-Please read and adhere to it in all interactions.
+Promptfoo is a flexible command line tool for evaluating LLM prompts against a variety of providers.
+We also have a web interface for viewing the results of evals and running simple evals.
+The core of this guide focuses on how to contribute to the command line tool.

 ## Getting Started